casllmproject/dialectic_intersubjectivity/README.md

-# Supplementary Material Repository for Dialectic Intersubjectivity
+# Supplementary Materials for Dialectic Intersubjectivity